gaybro8777/floridaveteransbenefits/_posts/2013-11-06-aid-and-attendance-to-pay-assisted-living.md

 permalink: /articles/aid-and-attendance-assisted-living/
 published: true
 title: Using Aid and Attendance to Pay for Assisted Living
-list-title: Using aid & attendance for to pay for assisted living.
+list-title: Using aid &amp; attendance for to pay for assisted living.
 ---

 # Using Aid and Attendance to Pay for Assisted Living